 To raise the dinghy, the process is generally the reverse of lowering.
 First, remove the seatback, otherwise it will be damaged by the davit when raising.
 Lower the davit and connect the rigging (note the color coding, green to the starboard tie downs, red to the port tie downs).
 Tilt the motor up slightly - no more than about 50%.
 Fully tilting the motor to the 'beached' positions will cause the motor/davit arm to come in contact.
 Turn off the ignition, remove the key, store in main vessel electrical cabinet.
 Before raising, if this is the last time the dinghy will be used, it's easier to partially install the cover on the starboard side prior to raising.
 Install cover on motor.
 Raise dinghy with davit remote until safety clips can be installed.
 Lower davit back down onto safety lines, taking strain off davit winch.
 Leave enough slack in davit winch line to facilitate getting the cover fully installed.
 Verify davit arm and outboard are not contacting.
 Re-install black tie downs, with ratchets installed closest to davit arms and protective covers installed under the ratchets.
 Snug up dinghy (not to tight).
-Finish installing cover securely and remove drain plug.
+Finish installing cover securely, plug in the battery tender, and remove drain plug.
 Store drain plug and key in electrical cabinet with davit remote.

-Spare parts such as oil, spark plugs, and patch kit are located in the lazarette, in an orange bucket.
+Spare parts such as oil, spark plugs, and patch kit are located in the lazarette, in an orange bucket as well as a bin labeled 'dinghy spares.'